matt-development-work/RootedJS/README.md

 **@author [Matt Fagan](https://github.com/matt-development-work/)**

-_Rootedjs serves as a blog where I write freely, and there is no guarantee that any of the suggested methods will turn into public source code within this repository.
-All publications here follow the terms of the MIT license as included within._
+_Rootedjs serves as a blog where I write freely, and there is no guarantee that any of the documented methods will turn into public source code within this repository.
+All concepts published here follow the terms of the MIT license as included within._

 ---